 50+ Paris Travel Statistics for 2026

-The thirteen numbers worth remembering before you plan.
+The thirteen figures worth remembering before you plan.

 01 How many people visit Paris each year?